 Views and Concluding Observations of United Nations Treaty Bodies

 In its 2015 Concluding Observations on San Marino, the Human Rights Committee did not address police use of force.
-The issue was also not raised during the 2015 Universal Periodic Review of San Marino under the United Nations Human Rights Council.
+The issue was also not raised during the 2015 or the 2019 Universal Periodic Review of San Marino under the Human Rights Council.

 Podeschi v.
 San Marino